Kinetic instability and superconductivity in Li$_2$AuH$_6$ and Li$_2$AgH$_6$ at ambient pressure

 Notably, the hydrogen atoms partially dimerize and form hydrogen molecules in Li$_2$AuH$_6$.
 As shown in Fig.~\ref{fig:PIMD_sc243}(b), the H-H RDF exhibits a sharp peak near 0.74~\AA, which is exactly the bond length of the hydrogen molecule at ambient pressure.
 We evaluate the proportion of hydrogen atoms with a neighboring hydrogen atom within 1~\AA\ during the PIMD simulation and find that 23.6\% of hydrogen atoms dimerize into molecules.
+The hydrogen dimers appear to be stable, since each hydrogen atom within a dimer maintains the same nearest neighbor throughout the simulation.

 To further analyze the rearranged hydrogen structure, we calculate the hydrogen density distribution by representing each hydrogen atom with a 3D Gaussian and accumulating over all PIMD configurations.
 As shown in Fig.~\ref{fig:PIMD_sc243}(d), the hydrogen density distribution deviates significantly from that of the original solid structure.
 Although the hydrogen density remains high near most of the solid equilibrium positions, it also populates sites that are unoccupied in the initial crystal structure.
-This contrasts with prior beliefs that Li$_2$AuH$_6$ has a metastable solid structure with atomic hydrogens.
+The hydrogen density distribution is delocalized and spread out, exhibiting no distinct equilibrium positions, so the hydrogen diffusion is likely to persist.
+These results contrast with prior beliefs that Li$_2$AuH$_6$ has a metastable solid structure with atomic hydrogens.